nadavh19/song-rating-app/README.md

 This app lets a group of users rate songs from a specific album by a band.
 It features:

-- 💬 Autocomplete for band and album names (via Deezer API)
 - 🎧 Multiple users rating the **same album**
 - 📊 Automatic calculation of stats (total, average, min, max)
 - 🎨 Stylish animated UI using Bootstrap + Framer Motion